 \subsection{3D modeling and visualization in Unity}

-Unity is a professional video and game production engine in industry, which supports more than 20 platforms.
-It is particularly popular for iOS and Android mobile app development, and has recently been used in HEP for scientific research and outreach.
+Unity is a professional video and game production engine that supports more than 20 platforms.
+It is particularly popular for iOS and Android mobile app development and has recently been used in HEP for scientific research and outreach.
 The Cross-platform Atlas Multimedia Educational Lab for Interactive Analysis (CAMELIA) ~\cite{CAMELIA,CAMELIA_web} is an event display software based on Unity for ATLAS.
-Fig.~\ref{fig:camelia} shows the visualization of the ATLAS detector and a proton-proton collision event in CAMELIA.
-Another event display tool based on Unity, the Event Live Animation with unIty for Neutrino Analysis (ELAINA)~\cite{ELAINA} has also been developed in JUNO, as shown in Fig.~\ref{fig:elaina}.
+Fig.~\ref{fig:camelia} shows the visualization of the ATLAS detector and a proton--proton collision event in CAMELIA.
+Another event display tool based on Unity, the Event Live Animation with Unity for Neutrino Analysis (ELAINA)~\cite{ELAINA} has also been developed in JUNO, as shown in Fig.~\ref{fig:elaina}.

-The visualization software based on Unity has the following advantages: \begin{itemize}
+The visualization software based on Unity has several advantages. \begin{itemize}

-\item \emph{Fancy visualization effects.} The Unity engine, as a professional 3D software, provides more detailed description of the objects and more fancy visualization effects, which makes it much more powerful than the traditional event display based on ROOT.
+\item \emph{Impressive visualization effects.} The Unity engine, as a professional 3D software, provides a more detailed description of objects and striking visualization effects, which makes it much more powerful than the traditional event display based on ROOT.

-\item \emph{Cross-platform supports.} Thanks to the multi-platform supports of Unity, after the development by building models and functions in Unity, a project can be directly exported and deployed in different operating systems, including Windows, Linux, macOS, iOS, Android and network browsers.
-This feature makes the same visualization project available for all the users on different platform to enjoy.
-It not only reduces the workload in project development, but also make is easier for maintenance.
+\item \emph{Cross-platform support.} Thanks to the multi-platform support of Unity, after the development by building models and functions in Unity, a project can be directly exported and deployed in different operating systems, including Windows, Linux, macOS, iOS, Android, and network browsers.
+This feature makes the same visualization project available for all the users on different platforms.
+This not only reduces the workload in project development, but also facilitates the maintenance.